zhenrong-wang/water-steam-if97/README.md

 The thermophysical properties of water and steam are very important to researchers and engineers in various domains (energy, power, chemistry, materials ...).

 Usually, researchers rely on the [NIST Refprop](https://www.nist.gov/srd/refprop) to calculate the properties.
 However, Refprop is commercial and not open-source.
-Therefore, I wrote this code to provide an alternative to the refprop.
+Therefore, I wrote this code to provide an alternative to the Refprop.

 # 2. Brief Intro